Idnan/cut-url/README.md

 CutUrl is a chrome extension which allows you to shorten the current website URL with the Google URL Shortener service http://goo.gl/

-On any page press this shortcut key (Ctrl+Shift+C) and short url for the page will **automatically generated and copied** to your clipboard.
+On any page press this shortcut key (Alt+Shift+C) and short url for the page will **automatically generated and copied** to your clipboard.

 ![New Tab](http://i.imgur.com/X73vc7u.png)